-It is awarded annually 'to an OGA member for outstanding seamanship performed by an individual in a single occurrence eg a rescue, or a most interesting log'.
+It is awarded annually 'to an OGA member for outstanding seamanship performed by an individual in a single occurrence eg a rescue'.

 The fine trophy is illustrated here, awarded to David Grainger and David Rolston on 'Happy Quest' during the 2015 Holyhead Festival.

 2018 winner: Darryl Hughes, skipper, 'Maybird', Dublin Bay Area

 The Dublin Bay OGA nominated Darryl Hughes for the Cape Horn Trophy for his outstanding achievement of competing in and completing the Volvo Round Ireland Race.
 The Volvo Round Ireland Race is run by the Wicklow Sailing Club and starts and finishes in Wicklow town, leaving Ireland and all its islands to starboard.
 It was first held in 1980 and is now an established race in the RORC calendar.
 2018 marked the 20th edition of this classic offshore event and attracted 55 entrants, of which 46 finished.